gitwildpig/FPRC/README.md

 waiting for new decides, the code is closed temporary. **you can check the appendix first**.

-## The following content is not available until our work is received.
+## The following content is not available until our work is accepted.
 Please wait for it :)

 ![platform](./docimg/platform.svg) ![dependencies](./docimg/dependencies.svg) ![License](./docimg/license.svg)  ![Contributors](./docimg/contributors.svg)  ![Reposize](./docimg/reposize.svg)